mikegratton/LetsTalk/README.md

 ## Reactor

-The Reactor uses pull-style API with session objects rather than callbacks.
-The server-side differs from the request/reply.
+The Reactor pattern is similar to the request/reply pattern and uses a pull-style API with session objects, but with more features.
 To provide a reactor service, we first create the server object,
 ```cpp
 lt::ParticipantPtr node = lt::Participant::create();
 auto motionServer = node->makeReactorServer<RequestType, ReplyType, ProgressType>("robot.move");